JRCSTU/wltp/README.rst

     sphinx
-        The text-oriented language, a superset of `Restructured Text <https://en.wikipedia.org/wiki/ReStructuredText>`_, used to write the documentation for this project, with simlar capabilities to *LaTeX*, but for humans, e.g.,  the Linux kernel adopted this textual format on 2016. http://sphinx-doc.org/
+        The text-oriented language, a superset of `Restructured Text <https://en.wikipedia.org/wiki/ReStructuredText>`_, used to write the documentation for this project, with similar capabilities to *LaTeX*, but for humans, e.g.,  the Linux kernel adopted this textual format on 2016. http://sphinx-doc.org/